BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/5_5_Sending_a_Raw_Transaction_with_a_Locktime.md

 ## Understand How Locktime Works

-When you create a locktime transaction, you include a number that represents either a block height (if it's a small number) or a UNIX timestamp (if it's a big number).
+When you create a locktime transaction, you lock it with a number that represents either a block height (if it's a small number) or a UNIX timestamp (if it's a big number).
 This tells the Bitcoin network that the transaction may not be put into a block until either the specified time has arrived or the blockchain has reached the specified height.

-_What is block height?_ Block height is the height of the most recent block in the chain, counted up from the genesis block for Bitcoin.
-In other words, if three blocks had been created atop the genesis block, then the blockheight would be four.
+_What is block height?_ It's the total count of blocks in the chain, going back to the genesis block for Bitcoin.

 _What is nLockTime?_ It's the same thing as locktime.
 More specifically, it's what locktime is called internal to the Bitcoin Core source code.

 When a locktime transaction is waiting to go into a block, it can be cancelled.
 This means that it is far, far from finalized.
 In fact, the ability to cancel is the whole purpose of a locktime transaction.

-_What is CheckLockTimeVerify?_ This is another Timelock method called CheckLockTimeVerify, which is based on [BIP 65](https://github.com/bitcoin/bips/blob/master/bip-0065.mediawiki).
-It encumbers outputs rather than whole transactions.
+_What is CheckLockTimeVerify?_ This is another timelock method called CheckLockTimeVerify, which is based on [BIP 65](https://github.com/bitcoin/bips/blob/master/bip-0065.mediawiki).
+It locks up outputs rather than whole transactions.
 However, it's not available through the `bitcoin-cli` interface, so is not covered here.

 ## Create a Locktime Transaction